What is anorexia nervosa?

 • avoiding social outings with family and friends.

-If you are experiencing any of these symptoms, talk with someone you trust, such as a family member, teacher, psychologist or doctor.
+If you are experiencing any of these signs or symptoms, a good first step is to share how you’re feeling with someone you trust, such as a family member, teacher, psychologist or doctor.
+You can find treatment options for anorexia further down this page.

-Some of the physical effects of anorexia nervosa may include:
+Some of the short term effects of anorexia nervosa may include:

 • brittle hair and nails